Leszek02/SWproject/README.md

 Stops the current playback, if it's already stoped returns 403 response_code.

-## playRequest(albumUri = "", offset = 0)
+## playRequest(albumUri = "", type="track", offset = 0)
 ### If no arguments provided:
 Plays the current playback, if it's already stoped returns 403 response_code.
 ### If arguments provided:
-Starts playing the playlist with albumUri beginning with the 0 + offset song (0 is the first song).
-If it's already stoped returns 403 response_code.
+albumUri - Item id that you want to transfer to current playback type - one of these: "album", "playlist", "artist", "track" offset - for first three types only, starts playing from 0 + offset track position (first song is at position 0).

 ## availableDevicesRequest()